flsinternationaldev/fls-international/src/netlify-content/pages/dynamic/programs/in-person/vacation-english.md

   lessonsPerWeek: 18
   hoursPerWeek: "15"
   minutesPerLesson: 50
+description: "Our Vacation English Program offers basic instruction in the fundamental skills of English in a relaxed context. "
 program-post-content: >-
-  Our Vacation English Program offers basic instruction in the fundamental skills of English in a relaxed context.
+  ### Our Vacation English Program offers basic instruction in the fundamental
+  skills of English in a relaxed context.